xiaohw7/cgmoi/README.md

       * ![moi_eqn](https://github.com/xiaohw7/cgmoi/blob/main/Images/moi_eqn.png)

       * Use equation above to obtain J1.
 Where J1 is MOI of satellite.
 J0 is MOI of fixture tools which can be obtained from solid works.
-J0 in the vertical axis, taking center of top plate as origin, is 19113908 grams * square millimeters.
+J0 in the vertical axis, taking center of top plate as origin, is ***19113908 grams * square millimeters***.
       *
       *  w0 is angular velocity at time t without satellite. w’0 is angular velocity at time t with satellite. t1 and t2 are time at which angular velocity w0 and w’0 is taken respectively.
       * Thus it is observed that the fraction in the equation is angular acceleration without satellite mounted divided by angular acceleration with satellite mounted.
       * Code outputs angular acceleration values in degrees/sec^2 which can then be used to calculate J0.